danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 Of course, you can create the configuration file directly, and place it to the root of your repository.
 For details check the [configuration manual](https://bettercodehub.com/docs/configuration-manual).

 * **Solidity** in your repo?
-To analyze Solidity please add [- solidity] to the configuration file as shown in the example above.
+To analyze that languange too please add [- solidity] to the configuration file as shown in the example above.

 ## Support and PRO License